mranisz/fmdummy/README.md

 ```

 ##FMDummy2-hash
 FMDummy2-hash is FMDummy2 with hashed k-symbol prefixes of suffixes from suffix array to speed up searches (k ≥ 2).
-Hashes are used when encoded pattern length is greater or equal k.
+Hashes are used when encoded pattern length is greater than or equal to k.

 Parameters:
 - indexType: